-The Norwegian Museum of Cultural History is located at Bygdøy in Oslo and focuses on the time period from 1500 until the present.
+The Norwegian Museum of Cultural History (or Norsk Folkemuseum) is located at Bygdøy in Oslo and focuses on the period from 1500 until the present.

-This means that you will find people in costume doing things that they would have as early as 1500… cooking traditional Norwegian meals, making furniture, sewing, playing instruments, etc.
+This means that you will find people in costume doing things that they would have done as early as 1500… cooking traditional Norwegian meals, making furniture, sewing, playing instruments, etc.

 In 1624, the town of Oslo was entirely destroyed by fire.
 King Christian IV decreed that the town should be moved west and was called Christiania.

 This area makes you feel like you are walking down the streets of Oslo in the 17th century where you would find colorful wooden buildings with a-line roofs.

 The farmhouse from Nordre Yl features a two-story design.
 You can walk inside to see the hand-carved fireplace and sleeping quarters.

 In this home, the beds and cupboards are carved and the walls have been decorated with traditional Norwegian floral designs.

 This barn was typical of tenant farm buildings.
-It has two rooms on the bottom level for animals and has a single room for storing sheaves of grain on top.
+It has two rooms on the bottom level for animals and a single room for storing sheaves of grain on top.

 One of the highlights of the Norwegian Museum of Cultural History is King Oscar Collection.
 King Oscar II was king of Sweden and Norway, and he financed the relocation of five buildings to the site.